Maintaining Weight After Weight-Loss Medication

 Key Takeaways

-• Weight regain occurs because appetite signals return when weight management medication is discontinued
+• Weight regain occurs because appetite signals return when weight-loss medication is discontinued

 • Maintenance planning should begin during active weight loss phase